March 31, 2023

 Plenary Speaker

-Robert Stilling, Associate Professor of English at Florida State University and recipient of the 2019 Modernist Studies Association Prize for a First Book, Beginning at the End: Decadence, Modernism, and Postcolonial Poetry (2018).
+Robert Stilling, Associate Professor of English at Florida State University and winner of the 2019 Modernist Studies Association Prize for a First Book, Beginning at the End: Decadence, Modernism, and Postcolonial Poetry (2018).

 Futures of Decadence Studies Roundtable

-Peter Bailey, Assistant Professor of English, University of the Bahamas
+Peter Bailey, Associate Professor of English, University of the Bahamas

 Stefano-Maria Evangelista, Professor of English and Comparative Literature, Oxford University, and author of Citizens of Nowhere: Literary Cosmopolitanism in the English Fin de Siècle (2021).

-Kristin Mahoney, Assistant Professor of English, Michigan State University, and Co-Editor of CUSP: Late 19th and 20th Century Cultures.
+Kristin Mahoney, Assistant Professor of English, Michigan State University, and Co-Editor of CUSP: Late 19th and 20th Century Cultures, and author of Queer Kinship After Wilde: Transnational Decadence and the Family (2022).

 Conference Chair